krebor/AzureDemo/README.md

 	a.
 Open your Resource Group in Azure portal UI <br />
 	b.
 In the left navigation navigate to Automation > Export Template <br />
 	c.
 Save the generated JSON to a file <br />
-7. Upload the .ps1 file and ARM JSON file to a public git repository
+7. Upload the .ps1 file and ARM JSON file to a public git repository <br />

 ## Configuration